 The OpenStreetMap community collection of volunteers use a variety of freely available geographic data such as aerial photography, satellite imagery and low tech field devices, including GPS, to map features and infrastructure, as well as people and events.
 In addition to ways to get feedback on mapping with a Questions and Answers tab, the Tasking Manager also includes dedicated Validation and Mapping tabs for the identification of new mappers.

 To quickly provide base map data to organisations responding to a crisis, the Tasking Manager facilitates the simultaneous distribution of mapping tasks to many volunteers.
 It also permits prioritisation of areas and promotes quality and uniformity of the work to be done, such as the elements to be covered and the specific tags to use.
 Since its launch, the Tasking Manager has been used for projects around the world including cyclone Gita in Tonga, the Papua New Guinea earthquake response and flooding in South Asia.

 This case study was jointly produced by the Association for Geographic Information and the Royal Geographical Society (with IBG).

-Royal Geographical Society (with IBG) (2019) Coordinating contributions from volunteer mappers for rapid disaster response.
-Case study. [online] Available at: http://www.rgs.org/geography/advocacy-and-impact/impact/humanitarian-openstreetmap/.
-Last accessed on: <date>
+Royal Geographical Society (with IBG), Association for Geographic Information (2019).
+Spatial Hub: Turning local government data into self-sustaining assets.
+Case study. [online] Available at: www.rgs.org/impact/HumOST Last accessed on: <date>

 Scotland’s Spatial Information Service is working with the private, public, professional and educational sectors to inspire young people to embrace opportunities in geospatial information.